The top three questions we receive from members of the public about changes in home ownership are in instances of:

 Your right to occupy the home may come to an end by:

 When the rights come to an end, you should cancel the entry protecting your rights.
-If your home is registered you can apply to cancel the notice by using form HR4.
-There is no fee for this.
+If your home is registered you can apply to cancel the notice by using form HR4 (there’s no fee to do this).